What You’re Allowed to Drill Through in a Wood Frame Setting

 Structural Support Beam (Laminated Beam.. or LVL Beam)

 This is a structural support beam which is load-bearing.
 Do not drill through these!
 These are sometimes different colors, and can be termed as LVL (Laminated veneer lumber), or Engineered Support Beam.
-(The odd time an engineer is consulted regarding drilling through, which they will tell where, and what size of bit to use!)

 Sometimes these structural beams are yellow, but sometimes they aren’t!